BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

               * Visualization of compared genomes
               * Download and analysis of results

-   9:45 am   Compare Region Viewer
+   10:00 am   Compare Region Viewer
               * Feature Overview
               * Description of calculations for gene neighborhoods
               * Adjusting the view
               * Seeing data of interest (genome and feature groups)

+  10:30 pm   Break

-  10:15 am   Primer Design
+  10:45 am   Primer Design
               * Description of algorithm
               * Adjusting parameters and job submission
               * Viewing and interpreting the results

-  10:45 pm   Break

-  11:00 pm   SNP and MNP Variation Service
-              *	Description of SNP callers and aligners
-              *	Uploading reads
-              *	Discussion and selection of target genomes
-              *	Viewing and interpreting the results

-  12:00 pm   Lunch

-   1:00 pm   Genome Alignment
+  11:30 pm   Genome Alignment
               * Description of MAUVE
               * Selection of genomes and job submission
               * Viewing the results

+  12:00 pm   Lunch

-   1:30 pm   BLAST
+   1:00 pm   BLAST
               *	Description of BLAST
               *	Choosing BLAST database, parameters, and job submission
               *	Viewing and interpreting the results

-   2:00 pm   Break

-   2:15 pm   Multiple Sequence Alignment and SNP view
-              *	Description of algorithm
+   1:30 pm   SNP and MNP Variation Service
-              *	Selection of genes and job submission
+              *	Description of SNP callers and aligners
+              *	Uploading reads
+              *	Discussion and selection of target genomes
               *	Viewing and interpreting the results

-   2:45 pm   Gene Tree
+   2:00 pm   Gene Tree
               *	Description of algorithm
               *	Selection of data and job submission
               *	Viewing and interpresting the results

+   2:30 pm   Break

-   3:15 pm   RNA-Seq Pipeline
+   2:45 pm   RNA-Seq Pipeline
               *	Discussion of algorithms and choosing a strategy
               *	Uploading RNA-seq data
               *	Selecting genomes  and job submission
               *	Viewing and interpreting the results

-   4:15 pm   Install Command Line Interface (for Day 3)
+   4:00 pm   Install Command Line Interface
+              * Installing the Command Line Interface

    4:15 pm   Question and Answer Session and Hands on Work